nishchay/translations/static/english/learningCenter/session.md

 # Prints 12345
 echo $session1->userId;

-# Prints 12345, here userId will also be available $session2 instnace.
+# Prints 12345, here userId will also be available $session2 instance.
 echo $session2->userId;
 ```
 Session data are shared among each instance of class, changing on one place gets reflected to other place also.